-Rare Benign Tumors Combat Diabetes
+Rare Benign Tumors Hold the "Genetic Recipe" to Combat Diabetes

 Mount Sinai researchers discover that insulinomas contain novel molecular pathways and reveal the map to regenerate insulin-producing cells